ShaneIsrael/plex-auto-genres/README.md

   --type {anime,standard-movie,standard-tv}
                         The type of media contained in the library --set-posters         uploads posters located in posters/<type> of matching collections.
-Supports (.PNG) --dry                 Do not modify plex collections (debugging feature) --no-progress         Do not display the live updating progress bar -f, --force           Force proccess on all media (independently of proggress recorded in logs/).
+Supports (.PNG) --sort                sort collections by adding the sort prefix character to the collection sort title --dry                 Do not modify plex collections (debugging feature) --no-progress         Do not display the live updating progress bar -f, --force           Force proccess on all media (independently of proggress recorded in logs/).